ashleymaeconard/TIMEOR/README.md

 =======

 ### Computational Biology Core at Brown Univeristy and DRSC/TRiP Functional Genomics Resources at Harvard Medical School Partnership
 TIMEOR is available online at https://timeor.brown.edu.
+This website is free and open to everyone!

 Installation
 ============